 That, coupled with his fresh approach and new ideas, could bring the best out of an exciting, talented and some what youthful Wales side.

 Aaron Ramsey and Joe Allen offer quality in the centre of the pitch and the two midfielders are coming into what many would consider the prime of their careers.

-Ben Davies is turning out for one of the best teams in the Premier League, Tottenham Hotspur, and Declan John continues to impress for Rangers.
-If Danny Ward is able to get regular first team football, either at Liverpool or elsewhere, then he could keep goal for the next decade.
+Ben Davies is turning out for one of the best teams in the Premier League, Danny Ward is able to get regular first team football, either at Liverpool or elsewhere, then he could keep goal for the next decade.

 Injuries have marred Gareth Bale‘s career over recent seasons but when fully fit he's still one of the best in the world.
 By no means should Giggs shoehorn the Real Madrid winger into his team but at the same time he shouldn't be viewed as a luxury.

 These big-name players will need to guide the talented youngsters, of which there are many, coming through the ranks.
 And with this in mind, we've taken a detailed look at four players Giggs should build Wales' future around.

 The Brentford centre-back's rise is one usually associated with an over the top Hollywood movie.
 As detailed in a recent interview with the 20-year-old, he was released by Chelsea as a youngster, rejected by Watford and then overlooked by Queens Park Rangers.